Peter the Great: Amsterdam

-Thanks to the mediation of Nicolaes Witsen, mayor of Amsterdam and an expert on Russia, the Tsar was given the opportunity to gain practical experience in the largest shipyard in the world, belonging to the Dutch East India Company, for a period of four months.
-The Tsar helped with the construction of an East Indiaman ship specially laid down for him: Peter and Paul.
-During his stay the Tsar engaged many skilled workers such as builders of locks, fortresses, shipwrights, and seamen—including Cornelis Cruys, a vice-admiral who became, under Franz Lefort, the Tsar's advisor in maritime affairs.
-Peter later put his knowledge of shipbuilding to use in helping build Russia's navy.
-Peter paid a visit to surgeon Frederik Ruysch, who taught him how to draw teeth and catch butterflies, and to Ludolf Bakhuysen, a painter of seascapes.
-Jan van der Heyden, the inventor of the fire hose, received Peter, who was keen to learn and pass on his knowledge to his countrymen.
-On 16 January 1698 Peter organized a farewell party and invited Johan Huydecoper van Maarsseveen, who had to sit between Lefort and the Tsar and drink.
+Peter studied saw-mills, manufacturing and shipbuilding in Zaandam but left after a week.
+He sailed to Amsterdam after he was recognized and attacked.
+The log-cabin he rented became the Czar Peter House.
+He sailed to Texel to see a fleet.
+Through the mediation of Nicolaas Witsen, an expert on Russia, the tsar was given the opportunity to gain practical experience in shipyard, belonging to the Dutch East India Company, for a period of four months, under the supervision of Gerrit Claesz Pool.
+The diligent and capable tsar assisted in the construction of an East Indiaman Peter and Paul specially laid down for him.
+Peter felt that the ship's carpenters in Holland worked too much by eye and lacked accurate construction drawings.
+During his stay the tsar engaged many skilled workers such as builders of locks, fortresses, shipwrights, and seamen—including Cornelis Cruys, a vice-admiral who became, under Franz Lefort, the tsar's advisor in maritime affairs; engineer Menno van Coehoorn refused.
+Peter put his knowledge of shipbuilding to use in helping build Russia's navy.